Wondering what Christmas movies to watch over the holiday break? Here are our expert picks of the all-time best holiday movies for kids and adults

 Worth watching if only for Bing Crosby’s amazing rendition of the timeless song in the big finale, though with its gorgeous costumes, elaborate song-and-dance numbers, and 1940’s leading ladies Rosemary Clooney and Vera-Ellen, this movie evokes Hollywood’s Golden Age.
 The only downside is I’m always epically disappointed when it doesn’t snow on Christmas.

 Based on Dr. Seuss’ classic Christmas book, The Grinch features great songs, adorably hapless sidekick Max the dog disguised as a reindeer, and the always-wonderful lesson that “maybe Christmas…means a little bit more” than just presents under the tree.
-Bonus points for the brilliant casting of horror actor Boris Karloff in the title role.
-Just to be clear, I will always stan for the original 1966 version (as opposed to the 2000 live-action version with Jim Carrey or the 2018 cartoon).
+Bonus points for the brilliant casting of horror actor Boris Karloff in the title role of the original animated version.
+If you want something newer, the 2000 live-action version with Jim Carrey and the 2018 cartoon are just as good.

 This black-and-white standard bearer is best remembered for the line “every time a bell rings, an angel gets its wings” and the sight of Jimmy Stewart running through the streets of his hometown like a mad man wishing everyone a Merry Christmas.
 It’s a lovely reminder that we don’t need presents and things, but rather friends and loved ones, to feel truly rich.